 Mexico is noted for its spectacular, varied, and abundant birdlife and its remarkable diversity of habitats.
 Nowhere is this variety and sheer abundance better represented than in the tiny state of Colima and surrounding areas of Jalisco.
 We’ll travel from pristine Pacific beaches to deliciously cool montane forests on the Volcanes del Colima, whose majestic twin peaks dominate the region.
 Some 400 species occur in this small area, including more than 40 of Mexico’s 100 or so endemics—ranging from the flashy Red-breasted Chat to the enigmatic Balsas Screech-Owl.
-The short distances involved translate into a delightfully unhurried itinerary, making this trip a splendid opportunity to become familiar with a fascinating region.
+The short distances involved make this trip a splendid opportunity to become familiar with a fascinating region.

-Day 1: The trip begins at 6:00 pm in Barra de Navidad.
+Day 1: The trip begins at about 7:00 pm with a meeting followed by dinner in our Barra de Navidad hotel.
 Night in Barra de Navidad.

 Days 2: We’ll spend a day exploring the coastal lowlands within easy reach of our hotel.
 Habitats range from mangrove to thorn forest, and some of the birds we should see are Lilac-crowned Parrot, Ferruginous Pygmy-Owl, San Blas Jay, Orange-breasted Bunting, Ruddy-breasted Seedeater, Golden-cheeked Woodpecker, and, with luck, perhaps the elusive Red-breasted Chat and Rosy Thrush-Tanager.
 Night in Barra de Navidad.